jmarcosdias/awesome/README.md

 Located where the user expects this kind of element to be located, i.e. in the top of each page, the navigation menu is presented with same colors and same general appearance all over the pages.
 It is a responsive element and it also gives the users a clue about where they are in the site.

-The navigation menu is located in the heading section along with the logo text.
+The navigation menu is located in the header section along with the logo text.

 - __The Landing Page__

-With a beautiful picture of the Cobh coloured houses, this page in its main section is inviting the user to come to Cobh.
+With a beautiful picture of the Cobh coloured houses, the main section of this page is inviting the user to come to Cobh.

 There is a message saying "Come to Cobh" (hero-message) in a positioned div that has an absolute position and is a child of a positioned div that has a relative position.
-That parent div is the one with the picture of the coloured houses (hero-image) as its background image.
+That parent div is the one with the coloured houses picture (hero-image) as its background image.
 So the hero-message is positioned relative to the hero-image and it is purposefully positioned crossing the boundaries of that image, to draw the user's attention.

 - __The Footer__

 The footer is very simple and with a small copyright text.
-This text is less relevant in relation to the rest of the website so it is always smaller than the text in the main section and in the heading section.
+This text is less relevant in relation to the rest of the website so it is always smaller than the text in the main section and in the header section.

 The footer has the same colors and appearance all over the website, like the header.